Day of the Tread Rider INFO 2018

 The Day of the Tread is an event for cyclists of all ages, abilities and experience.
 Many have limited experience riding in packs.
 Be cautious as you approach other cyclists and make them aware of your presence by calling out “passing.”
 Touching wheels is the most common reason for crashes.

 If you have any questions please seek out a volunteer at the EXPO or on Ride Day at our information booth located at the Start / Finish area on the Plaza.

-Rules were created for the safety and fairness for all participants, spectators and the community.
-We appreciate your cooperation in following all event official rules, directives from event officials including Ride Marshalls, and abiding by New Mexico laws.
+Rules were created for safety and fairness for all participants, spectators and the community.
+We appreciate your cooperation in following all event official rules, directives from event officials including Bike Patrol, and abiding by New Mexico laws.
 Rules will be enforced.
-Police, Ride Marshalls and other course officials will take rider numbers of violators, who will be disqualified, and who will, as a result of their violation, not be allowed to register for next year’s event.
+Riders found to be violating any event rules will have their number removed.
+Violators will not be allowed to register for next year’s event.

 Some rule highlights:

-Help keep Day of the Tread a safe and fun event for everyone!
+Help keep Day of the Tread be a safe and fun event for everyone!

 Report rule violations to info@dayofthetread.
 Please include your name, contact info, the violator’s rider number, location and details.
 We’ll follow up!
 Thank you for helping us to keep The Day of the Tread safe for all cyclists!